EcoDynIZW/GEE-PICX/README.md

 #### d.
 Visualize image on map (optional)

-* GEE-PICX offers the opportunity to visualize the image composite(s) on the map prior to the export.
+* GEE-PICX offers the opportunity to visualize the image composite on the map (before or after the export).
-* You can either (1) "Select a band combination" or (2) "Select a vegetation index" by which the image composite(s) will be added to the map.
-Whatever option you choose, the layer will be added to the map.
+* You can either "Select a band combination" (1) or "Select a vegetation index" (2) by which the image composite(s) will be added to the map.
+Whatever option you choose, all layers will be added to the map.
 * In the layer panel box on the map you can either (un)select each layer by removing this symbol ✓ (3), or make them transparent with the fader.
-* If you click on the (4) "Settings" button, a window will pop up where you can modify the default visualisation parameters.
+* If you click on the "Settings" button (4), a window will pop up where you can modify the default visualisation parameters.

 <img src="https://github.com/Luisa-del/GEE-PICX/blob/main/img/vis3_example1.png">